HaloZero/AutolayoutCollectionViewIssue/README.md

 I've already looked at this solution (which only works for scrollviews, the cell itself is generated on the fly so you can't IBOutlet it) http://stackoverflow.com/questions/15345522/uiscrollview-wrong-offset-with-auto-layout

+8/17/2013
+Due to help from a fellow developer (Joshua Ridenhour, unknown screename on github), a fix was found.
+Instead of putting the code to snap the cell in viewWillAppear, it should then belong into viewDidLayoutSubviews.
+I assume this works because autolayout has reset all its respective widths/heights/positions and thus allowing contentOffest changes to be continued.

+I still believe that contentOffset should be preserved though between viewWillAppear and viewDidAppear if they were set, changing layout should not cause a change theoretically though the priority of fixing this bug will be reduced on Radar.